-- Federal Financial Assistance from Multiple Federal Agencies.
-If CIHA has a project that is being funded by Federal Financial Assistance from multiple federal Agencies, CIHA shall apply for a waiver through the Federal Agency that provided the largest amount of funding to the project.27 - 2.
-Process of Obtaining a BABA Specific Waiver.

-Before submitting a BABA waiver request to a federal agency, CIHA shall first conduct market research to determine whether BABA-compliant Iron or Steel Products,
+1. Federal Financial Assistance from Multiple Federal Agencies.
+If CIHA has a project that is being funded by Federal Financial Assistance from multiple federal Agencies, CIHA shall apply for a waiver through the Federal Agency that provided the largest amount of funding to the project.27 a.
+Before submitting a BABA waiver request to a federal agency, CIHA shall first conduct market research to determine whether BABA-compliant Iron or Steel Products, Manufactured Products, or Construction Materials are available.